 Losing weight or being on a diet does not mean you have to give up on snacking.
 You have to snack healthy (21).
 It is a good practice to snack on a handful of nuts, low GI fruits like apple, watermelon, oranges, and muskmelon, and veggies like carrots, cucumber, and celery.
 You may also have Greek yogurt, berries, and homemade granola bars.

 10. Reduce Salt Consumption

-High salt consumption can lead to obesity, insulin resistance, hypertension, and diabetes (22).
+High salt consumption can lead to obesity, insulin resistance, hypertensioni XA condition where the blood pressure against the walls of arteries is too high, which causes the blood pressure to rise above normal. , and diabetes (22).
 Salt also tends to retain water in the body, thereby increasing your overall body weight.

 If you just have a week to shed belly fat, reduce your salt intake.
 Cut out foods like fries, chicken nuggets, potato wedges, potato wafers, pizza, ketchup, packaged salad dressings, packed noodles, ready-to-eat foods, canned food, and pickles from your diet.